Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Materials and Methods

 \subsubsection{Dimensionality Reduction}

-To analyze how the participants are distributed on the projection plane, we used Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) \cite{dogPCA} \cite{dogLDA}.
-We investigated whether using PCA and LDA techniques would affect the discrimination accuracy between DMD and TD groups.
-We fed the eight extracted CFs to CML models using PCA and LDA.
-We used PCA and LDA to reduce the dimensionality of the input feature of all participants and project their models' results into a two-dimensional (2D) and one-dimensional (1D) representation, respectively.
-We compared PCA and LDA accuracy with the original model without using any dimensionality reduction techniques (Fig-\ref{FIG:HLD}).
+To analyze how the participants are distributed on the projection plane, we used dimensionality reduction techniques in a manner similar to those described by Fraysse and Barthelemy~\cite{dogPCA}~\cite{dogLDA}.
+We investigated whether using principal component analysis (PCA) and linear discriminant analysis (LDA) techniques would affect the discrimination accuracy between DMD and TD groups.
+We fed the eight extracted temporospatial gait CFs to CML models using PCA and LDA.
+We used PCA and LDA to reduce the dimensionality of the input features of all participants and projected their models' results into a two-dimensional (2D) and one-dimensional (1D) representation, respectively.
+We compared PCA and LDA accuracy with the original models without using any dimensionality reduction techniques.